liapatiso95-ctrl/character-sheet/spells.md

 7. **Thunder.** The target takes 9d8 Thunder damage, is knocked backwards 30 feet, and falls Prone.
 8. **Multiple.** The target is struck by multiple blasts.
 Roll twice more, rerolling any 8's.

-***At Higher Levels.*** When you cast this spell using an 8thlevel Spell Slot, instead of rolling a d8 for each ray, roll a d10.
+***At Higher Levels.*** When you cast this spell using an 8th level Spell Slot, instead of rolling a d8 for each ray, roll a d10.
 On a roll of 8 or higher, the Multiple effect occurs.
 When you cast it at 9th level, roll a d12 instead.

 #### Prophesied Strike
 *7th-level Divination*